 - Maintain activity on your website – You might need to look into blogging, contact forms, and consistent social media presence.

 The simplest approach is more often than not the easiest and best.
 See Occam’s Razor.
-It’s great line of reasoning that will help you cut out the fat from your website, and cut through to what you need your website to be.
+It’s a great line of reasoning that will help you cut out the fat from your website, and cut through to what you need your website to be.

 Issue 4 – Badly Organised Content

 This could have easily been placed under Issue 3 but I feel it needs its own section.
 If your products or services are poorly organised and hard to follow, you can be certain no one is spending more than 5 seconds on your website (and if you’ve linked Google Analytics to your website, you’ll know).

 Think about it like this.
 You just bought a self-help book, and you’ve decided to give it a read.
 You open to the contents page and look up the page number for “Meditation and Focus”.
 Flicking the pages over to your destination you think to yourself “the cover of the book is great, no doubt the content is going to be fantastic!”.
 You land on the page and start reading.

 Not only does the page deviate entirely from the subject, but it also starts explaining – in-depth – content from a subject three chapters over.
 When someone is learning, they need to have the information presented to them with consistency and order for them to digest it more easily.
 Jumping from subject to subject is jarring for the visitor’s experience and will help ensure they leave your website quite promptly.

 There is nothing wrong with giving your visitors a taste of what’s to come, or even a small explanation about something they may need to know later.
 But if you stray from the subject you have shown them, you can’t expect them to spend time looking for it.

 This is starting to disappear more and more, but if your website isn’t mobile friendly, you can bet diamonds to dirt that no one will be coming to you for business.